List of Sunday Night Football results (2006–present): 2021

 The NFL expanded the season to 17 games in 18 weeks beginning with the 2021 season.
 2021 also marked the 16th season of Sunday Night Football on NBC.
 Super Bowl LVI aired on February 13.
-After streaming NBC’s Sunday Night Wild Card Game last season, and as part of their new television deal with the NFL, NBC streamed the entire season on Peacock for the first time.
-Along with Peacock’s expanded involvement in the new television deal, NBC retained the rights to air SNF, while gaining an additional game for Peacock, and picking up 3 additional Super Bowls in 2026, 2030, and 2034 (all Winter Olympic years).
+After streaming NBC's Sunday Night Wild Card Game last season, and as part of their new television deal with the NFL, NBC streamed the entire season on Peacock for the first time.
+Along with Peacock's expanded involvement in the new television deal, NBC retained the rights to air SNF, gaining an additional game for Peacock, and picking up 3 additional Super Bowls in 2026, 2030, and 2034 (all Winter Olympic years).
+Like with the 17-week seasons from 2010, the Week 18 matchup is scheduled against divisional opponents per NFL regulations, and the one on NBC features at least one divisional rival with playoff implications on the line, per SNF tradition.